MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 description: "Set up the Confluence On-premises Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot"
 ---

-# Confluence on-premises Microsoft Graph connector (preview)
+# Confluence On-premises Microsoft Graph connector (preview)

 The Confluence On-premises Microsoft Graph connector allows your organization to index Confluence server or data center content.
 After you configure the connector and index data from the Confluence site, end users can search for those contents in Microsoft Search and Microsoft 365 Copilot.